WFA-IRL: Inverse Reinforcement Learning of Autonomous Behaviors Encoded as Weighted Finite Automata: Abstract

 \section{Abstract}

 This paper presents a method for learning logical task specifications and cost functions from demonstrations.
-Linear temporal logic (LTL) formulas are widely used to express complex objectives and constraints for autonomous systems.
-Yet, such specifications may be challenging to construct by hand.
-Instead, we consider demonstrated task executions, whose temporal logic structure and transition costs need to be inferred by an autonomous agent.
-We employ a spectral learning approach to extract a weighted finite automaton (WFA), approximating the unknown logic structure of the task.
+Constructing specifications by hand is challenging for complex objectives and constraints in autonomous systems.
+Instead, we consider demonstrated task executions, whose logic structure and transition costs need to be inferred by an autonomous agent.
+We employ a spectral learning approach to extract a weighted finite automaton (WFA), approximating the unknown task logic.
 Thereafter, we define a product between the WFA for high-level task guidance and a labeled Markov decision process for low-level control.
 An inverse reinforcement learning (IRL) problem is considered to learn a cost function by backpropagating the loss between agent and expert behaviors through the planning algorithm.
 Our proposed model, termed WFA-IRL, is capable of generalizing the execution of the inferred task specification in a suite of MiniGrid environments.